 Who Are the Best Insurance Operations Outsourcing Companies in the USA?

-F5 Hiring Solutions leads U.S. insurance operations outsourcing in 2026 — full-time Applied Epic, Hawksoft, and AMS360 specialists from India and the Philippines at $375–$1,200 per week, all-inclusive, with 7–12 business-day shortlists and $0 replacement.
-Six alternatives are compared below across model type, pricing, AMS proficiency, and fit.
+F5 Hiring Solutions is the strongest fit for U.S. insurance operations teams that need full-time staff working inside their AMS - Applied Epic, Hawksoft, and AMS360 specialists from India and the Philippines at $375-$1,200 per week, all-inclusive, with 7-14 business-day shortlists and zero-cost replacement.
+Six alternatives are compared below.

 Insurance operations outsourcing has moved from "offshore cost play" to "strategic capacity layer."
 Independent agencies, MGAs, wholesalers, and regional carriers all face the same compression in 2026: premium growth slowing, E&O costs climbing, E&S submission volume rising, and domestic talent - especially Applied Epic and Hawksoft technicians - in chronic short supply.